Blavatnik School of Government: History

 A transformative milestone came in 2010, when businessman and philanthropist Len Blavatnik made a significant donation to support the establishment of the School.
 The Blavatnik School of Government officially opened its doors in 2012, welcoming its first Master of Public Policy (MPP) students.
 In 2014, the School introduced the DPhil in Public Policy, followed by the launch of its executive programs in 2015, aimed at senior practitioners tackling critical global challenges.

-In 2016, the School moved into its iconic purpose-built home, inaugurated by HRH Prince William.
-Designed to reflect openness and collaboration, the building embodies the School's commitment to addressing the needs of governments and societies worldwide, rather than solely focusing on academic output.
+In 2016, the School moved into a purpose-built home, inaugurated by HRH Prince William.

-Since its inception, the Blavatnik School of Government has rapidly risen to prominence, becoming the UK's most prestigious school of government and public policy.

 Courses

 The School's flagship program is the Master of Public Policy (MPP), an intensive one-year graduate degree designed to equip students for impactful careers in public service.
 Additionally, the School offers an MSc in Public Policy Research and a DPhil (PhD) in Public Policy, a rigorous three-year, full-time research degree.
 For senior professionals and practitioners, the School provides a variety of executive programs and specialized courses tailored to address specific policy challenges.

 Applications are made through University of Oxford's central Graduate Admissions and Funding Office.